shubhangi-singh21/Operating-Systems/Documents/Linux/README.md

  This repository aims to focus on the practical aspects of the Linux operating system through the *command line*✨

- The command line inputs text commands instead of relying on a *graphical user interface or GUI* 🖱 If this is your first time using a command line for any OS, you may find this repo a little intimidating 😅 at first.
-That's totally normal, but you'll be good to go 😎 by referring to these scripts where I tried to include most of the tasks that you may need to know ✌
+ The command line inputs text commands instead of relying on a *graphical user interface or GUI* 🖱 If this is your first time using a command line for any OS, you maight find this repository little intimidating 😅 at first.
+That's totally normal, but you'll be good to go 😎 after referring to these scripts where I tried to cover most of the basic tasks that you may need to know ✌

  This repository covers areas including: